alpha-karthik/RISCV/README.md

 - pc_logic.v
         - _This module contains RTL code for the program counter logic._
 - main.v
-        - _This file integrates also the individual verilog files and make it one._
+        - _This file integrates all the individual verilog files and make it one._</br>
 The Above files are the source files, it contains RTL Code of whole design.

 ### Test Bench